amandakhoo/CIDS2023/README.md

 (Right now we just have test infrastructure in place that emulates outputting the `.csv` file.
 Try running `docker-compose up` now for a friendly greeting!)

+#### (S)am's notes if you (like him) are having a lot of trouble with Git remote permissions:
+- Set up to track the remote using SSH
+- Set up private/public key pair if not already set up
+- Make sure the private key is being used by the ssh-agent, a la: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux#adding-your-ssh-key-to-the-ssh-agent